brusMX/brusMX.github.io/_posts/2016-11-18-deis-on-azure.md

 ---
 layout: post
-title: Set up DEIS on top of Kubernetes on Azure Container Service (ACS) with ACS Engine
+title: Set up DEIS on Azure
 ---

+First, we will deploy an Azure Container Service (ACS) running Kubernetes with [ACS Engine](https://github.com/Azure/acs-engine).
+Then we will install DEIS on top of this cluster.

 ## Requirements